2-Drinfel'd double symmetry of the 4d Kitaev model: The 4d Kitaev model

 We define the partition function corresponding to \eqref{toric} on a 4-manifold $X$ as a formal path integral

 which should be appropriately normalized such that $Z_\text{Kit}(S^4)=1$ \cite{Zhu:2019}.
 We call $Z_\text{Kit}$ the {\bf 4d Kitaev model}.
-It should be understood as a collective of two such theories\footnote{There is a slight misnomer here, where $Z_\text{Kit}^0$ should really be called the "invisible" toric code; see {\it Remark \ref{invisibletoric}} later.},
+It should be understood as a collective of two such theories\footnote{There is a slight misnomer here, where $Z_\text{Kit}^0$ should really be called the "invisible" toric code, as it fails to satisfy the principle of {\it remote detecatbility} \cite{Kong:2020,KongTianZhou:2020,Johnson-Freyd:2020}; see {\it Remark \ref{invisibletoric}} later.},